Tunaweza/basic-site-framework/README.md

 ### NOTES
 Setup steps 10-13 can be completed by running the `./setup.sh` script, it will automatically insert dummy data too.

+# Menu
+Menus can be created and displayed any where in a template.
+Menu items are attached to a menu and orderable, also menu items can have permissions such as public, admin only, logged in, and not logged in.

+When created a menu item choose the menu that it belongs to, enter a title for the menu item that will be displayed as the link text, enter the route for the menu item, and choose the menu item visibility permissions.

+Menu items will automatically have the `active` class added to the parent li when their link matches the current route.

+# Pages
+Pages are simply items that have a page title and content.
+Pages also can display meta information such as keywords, description, and author.

+When creating a page enter a title for the page, a slug which will be used for the link in automatic link generation for SEO friendly urls, meta data, and page content in HTML.

+Slugs should always be lowercase, alphanumaric and use `-` for ` `(spaces).

+The default routes for pages will always be the toplevel of the domain/id-slug/

+example: `example.com/1-first-page`

+The the id and slug for the menu routes followed by a trailing `/`.

+# Blog
+The blog is a very basic colection of posts.

+When creating a blog post enter the title, slug, meta data, and content in the same manner as pages.

+The only real difference between blog posts and pages is that the blog list page will show a list of posts.

+# Snippets
+Snippets are widgets that can be dislpayed on pages based upon routes and positions.

+To posisiton a snippet enter the position name from one of the predefined posistions below.

+ - left\_content\_col - displayed to the left of the main page content.
+ - right\_content\_col - displayed to the right of the main page content.
+ - jumbotron - displayed above the content at full page width